buruzaemon/natto/README.md

 Instantiate a reference to the MeCab library, and display some details:

-    # No explicit configuration should be necessary!
-    #
     require 'natto'

-    # first, create an instance of Natto::MeCab
-    #
     nm = Natto::MeCab.new
     => #<Natto::MeCab:0x28d30748
          @tagger=#<FFI::Pointer address=0x28a97d50>, \